OSGeo/gdal/gdal/doc/source/drivers/raster/grib.rst

 the g2clib grib decoding library written primarily by John Huddleston of NOAA NWS NCEP.

-GRIB2 files without projection on lon/lat grids have the particularity of using longitudes in the [0,360] range and wrapping around the antimeridian as opposed to the usual wrapping around the prime meridian of other raster datasets.
+GRIB2 files without projection on lon/lat grids have the peculiarity of using longitudes in the [0,360] range and wrapping around the antimeridian as opposed to the usual wrapping around the prime meridian of other raster datasets.
 Starting with GDAL 3.4.0, when reading such